ZoneMinder/zoneminder/docs/userguide/options/options_system.rst

 AUTH_TYPE - ZoneMinder can use two methods to authenticate users when running in authenticated mode.
 The first is a builtin method where ZoneMinder provides facilities for users to log in and maintains track of their identity.
 The second method allows interworking with other methods such as http basic authentication which passes an independently authenticated 'remote' user via http.
 In this case ZoneMinder would use the supplied user without additional authentication provided such a user is configured in ZoneMinder.

-AUTH_CASE_INSENSITIVE_USERNAMES - This option makes usernames case insensitive when authenticating.
+CASE_INSENSITIVE_USERNAMES - This option makes usernames case insensitive when authenticating.
 Matches against lower-case usernames in the database.
 May be used with "remote" AUTH_TYPE and LDAP authentication.

 AUTH_RELAY - When ZoneMinder is running in authenticated mode it can pass user details between the web pages and the back end processes.
 There are two methods for doing this.
 This first is to use a time limited hashed string which contains no direct username or password details, the second method is to pass the username and passwords around in plaintext.
 This method is not recommend except where you do not have the md5 libraries available on your system or you have a completely isolated system with no external access.
 You can also switch off authentication relaying if your system is isolated in other ways.